CBD Oil Hair Products Might Be The Secret To Longer, Stronger Hair

 By now, you’re probably at least a little familiar with CBD — you know, the other three-letter compound derived from the cannabis plant.
 Whereas the most ubiquitous cannabinoid, THC, is responsible for cannabis’ well-known psychoactive effects, CBD (aka, cannabidiol) delivers all of the health benefits — like decreasing pain, inflammation, and anxiety — with none of the high.
 Unless, of course, you get high on good hair days.
 Hair products made with CBD oil are on the rise, and they’re about to take your hair care game to a whole new level.

 There’s a lot of confusion out there about what CBD oil actually is, though.
-CBD oil is oil that contains a concentration of CBD, which is derived from seeds of plants in the Cannabaceae family — including hemp and marijuana.
+CBD oil is oil that contains a concentration of CBD, which is derived from seeds of plants in the Cannabaceae family.
 Many CBD oils on the market are derived from hemp, since this plant has lower levels of THC (the “high”-inducing substance).

 Researchers have discovered a wealth of benefits associated with CBD, including better sleep, mood regulation, and a boosted immune system… not to mention every millennial’s favorite: reduced anxiety.
 But as it turns out, the ingredient can also help stressed-out strands in the form of CBD-spiked shampoos, conditioners, and stylers.